EstherIdabor/Getting-Started-with-Glasp-A-guide-on-how-to-use-the-glasp-highlighting-tool/ReadMe.md

 - A page to sign up using Google will come up next, click on `continue with Google`.
   ![sign up page 2](</images/annotely_image%20(23).png>)
 - After a successful signing-in, the homepage will be displayed.
 A prompt to add topics that are of interest to you will appear.
-This will enable you to see on your feed, highlighted information and notes on articles relating to those topics.
+This will enable you to see highlighted information and notes on articles relating to those topics on your feed.
   ![home page](</images/annotely_image%20(27).png>)

 #### Download the Glasp Chrome extension on your browser